ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 that it will help others avoid the mistakes I made, especially those who, like me, don't come from a traditional computer science background.

-#### The bitter lesson 1: Start with an existing repository if you can find one and build on it
+### The bitter lesson 1: Start with an existing repository if you can find one and build on it
 When I began my first PhD project, I decided to build everything from scratch, thinking it would give me a deeper understanding and more control over the project.
-At that time, I am also very new to programming in `python` and have a deep-rooted fear of using or changing other people's code.
+At that time, I was also very new to programming in `python` and had a deep-rooted fear of using or changing other people's code.

 This turned out to be a significant mistake that cost me valuable time and energy.
 In retrospect, I should have searched for existing repositories or codebases related to my research topic.